5 Reasons to Travel Alone

 I also love to travel with my wife and with other friends.
 But if they're not available or interested, that's no good reason to keep me at home.

-RUSSELL SUNSHINE, a U.S. citizen who has lived and worked in 25 countries, now lives in Umbria in Italy.
+RUSSELL SUNSHINE, a U.S. citizen who has lived and worked in 25 countries.